edgexfoundry/edgex-docs/docs_src/V2TopLevelMigration.md

     Since the V1 data and V2 data are stored separately, one could create a migration tool and upstream it to the EdgeX community.

 !!! warning
     If the database is not cleared before starting the V2 services, the old V1 data will still reside in the database taking up useful memory.
-It is recommended that you first wipe the database clean before starting EdgeX 2.0 Services.
-That is unless you create a DB migration tool.
+It is recommended that you first wipe the database clean before starting V2 Services.
+That is unless you create a DB migration tool, in which case you will not want to clear the V1 data until it has been migrated.
 See [Clearing Redis Database](#clearing-redis-database) section below for details on how to clear the Redis database.

 The following sections describe what you need to be aware for the different services that create data in the database.